openfun/marsha/docs/env.md

 - Required: Yes
 - Default: None

-#### TF_VAR_aws_region
+#### AWS_DEFAULT_REGION

-The Amazon Web Services region where we deployed or want to deploy our serverless stack.
+The default region used by the AWS provider.
+All resources managed by terraform will be created on this region.

 - Type: string
-- Required: No
+- Required: Yes
-- Default: `"eu-west-1"`
+- Default: eu-west-1
-- Choices: Any valid AWS region name.

 #### TF_VAR_cloudfront_trusted_signer_id